 Only, he did not really say it that way.
 The version used today is a shorted version of the original.
 What Cicero really said was:

 i.e. ”Almost nobody dances sober, unless, of course, he is mad.”

-This is not really a proverb, but rather a very good line that throughout the ages has become shortened, and somewhere along the line we have started to use it more proverbially.
+This very good line has throughout the ages has become shortened, and somewhere along the line people started to use it more and more proverbially.

 Defending a dancer